rozboris/Sublime-Tweet/README.md

 * `{ "keys": ["ctrl+shift+c"], "command": "read_tweets" }`

-You'll see a list of letest tweets in your timeline.
+You’ll see a list of latest tweets in your timeline.
 Just hit Enter on a tweet to favorite, retweet, reply or open an URL from the tweet.

 ##First run##

-On the first run of Sublime Tweet you will be prompted to authorize it, don't be surprised.
+On the first run of Sublime Tweet you will be prompted to authorize it, don’t be surprised.
 You should do it only once.

 ---------

-It's an early beta now, please submit all bugs found.
+It’s an early beta now, please submit all bugs found.

 [sublime]: http://www.sublimetext.com/2
 [package_control]: http://wbond.net/sublime_packages/package_control